walk

 Work With the Resistance

 Instead of working against the resistance, work with it.
-Work with yourself and your resistance/exasperation with tiny plans, not even goals.
-As Dr. Karin Ryan states, it is okay if it sounds like: I am only walking 5 minutes, I am not showering before that activity, or I will go to the store, but I am only getting those 5 things we need.
+As Dr. Karin Ryan states, it's okay if it sounds like: I am only walking for 10 minutes, or I will go to the store, but I am only getting those 5 things we need.
 “Right now, my number one encouragement is for you to just get out of the house, as many times a week as you can.
 The boredom, lack of anything remotely exciting, and monotony are so hard on our mental health.”
 So, that might look like doing simple activities, such as:

-• Go to Target, the library, or get a coffee
+• Going to Target, the library, or getting a coffee

-• Walk around the mall for a few minutes
+• Walking around the mall for 30 minutes or so

-• Go to a craft store to get one thing
+• Going to a craft store and getting one activity to complete

 Making it a point to get out of your home is important.
 “It is really helpful for you to get out of the house or apartment, so do that, even if you grump about it the whole time.”
 Related: How Does Abuse Affect Mental Health?